jimweirich/rspec-given/README.md

 ### Mixing Natural Assertions and RSpec Assertions

-Natural assertions and RSpec assertions for the most part can be intermixed in a single test suite, even within a single context.
+Natural assertions, RSpec should assertions and Minitest assertions can be intermixed in a single test suite, even within a single context.
-Because there are a few corner cases that might cause problems, they must be explicitly enabled before they will be considered.

 To enable natural assertions in a context, call the _use_natural_assertions_ method in that context.
 For example: